 Trophies and awards continue to be a big business.
 That’s because plaques and trophies aren’t just for sports teams anymore, although that segment makes up a good chunk of the business.
 They are also used for corporate recognition.

 “We’re seeing some degree of growth in all five areas, depending on what industry they are in,” he says.

-JDS Industries in Sioux Falls, S.D., offers retailers a catalog of 14,000 items that can be engraved, including double-walled, vacuum-insulated tumblers, Laserable Leatherette, a faux leather product, and wine accessories, such as openers, gift boxes and wine bags.
+JDS Industries in Sioux Falls, S.D., offers retailers a catalog of 14,000 items that can be engraved, including double-walled, vacuum-insulated tumblers; Laserable Leatherette, a faux leather product; and wine accessories, such as openers, gift boxes and wine bags.
 It ships these products from 14 warehouses located across the United States.
 The company doesn’t offer engraving.
-It sells engravable products to sign shops, award and promotions companies that are looking to get into this business.
+It sells engravable products to sign shops and award and promotions companies that are looking to get into this business.

 Most award shops have laser engravers, but there has been huge growth in the number of sign shops, Etsy stores and related businesses that are buying them as well, says Mike May, chief operations officer for JDS Industries.
 Everyone is looking for ways to branch out and diversify their revenue streams.